MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ### Settings

-For more information, see the [Features of the code editor](../ide/writing-code-in-the-code-and-text-editor.md) page.
+For more information about all the settings in the Visual Studio IDE, see the [Features of the code editor](../ide/writing-code-in-the-code-and-text-editor.md) page.

 ## XAML optional settings